Chester County has made surprising contributions to rock ’n’ roll history. Enduring memories come courtesy of singer/songwriter Jim Croce.

 Femino also has a home in Nashville, where he co-wrote James Otto’s Grammy-nominated 2008 hit, “Just Got Started Lovin’ You.”
 The story goes that Femino was grocery shopping when he got a call from Otto.
 Femino suggested bringing along fellow singer/songwriter D. Vincent Williams.
 They played a demo of their tune for producer John Rich, who chose it as the first single from Otto’s Sunset Man album.
 It went on to become Billboard’s Most Played Country Song of the Year.

-Nashville success aside, Femino’s local influence is undeniable.
+Nashville success aside, Femino’s local influence in rock history is undeniable.
 Born and raised in Salem, Mass., he chose Chester County as a home back in 1982.
 “I was touring and had three apartments in Salem, Houston and Los Angeles—and I was never in any of ’em,” he says.
 “My girlfriend got a job where she could open an office wherever she wanted east of the Mississippi, so she asked me where I’d like to live.
 I told her the Delaware Valley, because I’d played here many times and loved the area.”

 The pair found a house in Bridgeport.
 Two years later, a newly single Femino moved into a farmhouse in Collegeville, where he stayed until 1990, when he relocated to Royersford.

 The self-described “Godfather of Acoustic Soul,” Femino has been playing here for the better part of four decades, whether it’s been residencies at the old Binni & Flynn’s in Devon and other area nightspots, or as a host and performer at the Philadelphia Folk Festival.
 In the mid-’80s, he helped establish Fezstock, a music festival that ran for years in the Phoenixville area.
 “Even though I also own homes in Nashville and Los Angeles, I will never leave the area,” Femino says.
 “I love the people here too much.”